 There are currently more than 12,000 diabetes patients in Surrey Downs.
-The number of patients being diagnosed nationally is rapidly increasing, adding pressure on the NHS - treatment of diabetes represents 10 per cent of the annual NHS budget.
+Across the Surrey Heartlands area about 40 out of every 1,000 adults has been diagnosed with Type 1 or Type 2 and the number of patients being diagnosed nationally is rapidly increasing, adding pressure on the NHS - treatment of diabetes represents 10 per cent of the annual NHS budget.

 The NHS Diabetes Prevention Programme identifies those at risk and provides free tailored, personalised help to reduce the risk of Type 2 diabetes including education on healthy eating and lifestyle.
 Patients are also encouraged to talk to their GP about having an annual health check to ensure hidden damage is not occurring.